Cell structure formation in a two-dimensional density-based dislocation dynamics model: Stability analysis

 The characteristic equation is obtained by setting the determinant of the matrix $\BM - \Lambda \BI$ to zero.
 Expanding the determinant with respect to the last column gives the straightforward result

-This characteristic equation is, but for the factor $\Lambda^2$ and the slightly different scaling, similar to the characteristic equation obtained for instabilities on a single slip system, hence, the results of \citet{Groma2016_PRB} and \citet{Wu2017_PRB} can be transferred.
+This characteristic equation is, but for the factor $\Lambda^2$ and the slightly different scaling, similar to the characteristic equation obtained for instabilities on a single slip system, hence, the results of Groma et al \cite{Groma2016_PRB,Wu2017_PRB} can be transferred.
 An unstable wavelength band occurs if $1 \leq \taue$ and $\taue < 5/4$.
 This band is comprised between the wavelengths $k=0$ and $k=k_{\rm c}^{[10]}$ where

 Curves $\Lambda(k)$ are shown in Figure \ref{fig:instability}, for fluctuations in the glide directions and along the slip system symmetry axis.
 The instability occurs for fluctuations aligned with the slip systems, the wavevector of maximum amplification corresponds, for the parameters given in the Figure, to a wavelength of about 12 mean dislocation spacings.
-Regarding the parameter dependence of the wavelength, the results of \citet{Wu2017_PRB} carry over: the critical wavelength increases with $A$ and $D$ in approximately linear proportion.
+Regarding the parameter dependence of the wavelength, the results of Ref. \cite{Wu2017_PRB} carry over: the critical wavelength increases with $A$ and $D$ in approximately linear proportion.